shanth2600/An-Analysis-of-Popular-Music-in-R/README.md

     plot(res.hcpc)

-***Results*** The above cluster analysis reveals that the songs in this dataset can be grouped into three categories.
+***Results*** The above cluster analysis reveals that, based on this similarity criterion, the songs in this dataset can be grouped into three categories.
 This is despite the fact that our data lists artists belonging to a total of 20 different genres as the following lines of R code demonstrate:

 ```{r}
 library(sets)